Written by the Tyto Robotics team

-Figure 1: Started from the bottom now we’re here: an early Series 1580 prototype (left) and the more recent Flight Stand 15/ 50
+Figure 1: An early thrust stand prototype and the more recent Flight Stand 15

 Motors generate a huge amount of EMI, which tends to add noise in measurements and can make USB dataloggers crash (as we have discovered through R&D).
 These problems are hard to identify and it is best to carefully design and simulate electrical connections early.
 Time needs to be set aside to diagnose EMI issues, and an electronics engineer with expertise in power electronics, EMI, and grounding should be consulted.